On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

 \begin{enumerate}[label=(\alph*)] \item Let $x \in Z(G)$ such that $f(x) \not \in Z(H)$.
 Spoiler begins by pebbling $x \mapsto f(x)$.
 Let $f' : G \to H$ be the bijection that Duplicator selects at the next round.
 Let $y \in H$ such that $f'(x)$ and $y$ do not commute.
 Let $a := (f')^{-1}(y) \in G$.
 Spoiler pebbles $a \mapsto f'(a) = y$ and wins.

 \item Spoiler pebbles $[x, y] \mapsto f([x,y])$.
 At the next two rounds, Spoiler pebbles $x, y$.
 Regardless of Duplicator's choices, Spoiler wins.

 \item Apply the Rank Lemma~\ref{LemmaRank} to the set of commutators.
-By part (b), this set is identified by $(4,O(\log n))$-WL, so the Rank Lemma gives part (c). \end{enumerate} \end{proof}
+Suppose that there exist $x, y \in G$ such that $g = [x,y]$, but for all $x', y' \in H$, $f(g) \neq [x', y']$.
+Then by part (b), Spoiler can win with $3$ pebbles and $3$ rounds.
+So by the Rank Lemma~\ref{LemmaRankIntro}, if $\cw(g) \neq \cw(f(g))$, then Spoiler can win with $4$ pebbles and $O(\log n)$ rounds. \end{enumerate} \end{proof}

 By \Lem{IdentifyCenterCommutator}, Duplicator must select bijections that preserve the center and commutator subgroups setwise (or Spoiler can win).
 A priori, these bijections need not restrict to isomorphisms on the center or commutator.
 We note, however, that we may easily decide whether two groups have isomorphic centers, as the center is Abelian.
-Precisely, by \cite[Corollary~5.3]{BrachterSchweitzerWLLibrary}, $(2,1)$-WL identifies Abelian groups.
+Precisely, by \cite[Corollary~5.3]{BrachterSchweitzerWLLibrary}, $(2,1)$-WL Version II identifies Abelian groups.
 Note that we need an extra round to handle the case in which Duplicator maps an element of $Z(G)$ to some element not in $Z(H)$.
-So $(2,2)$-WL identifies both the set of elements in $Z(G)$ and its isomorphism type.
+So $(2,2)$-WL Version II both distinguishes $Z(G)$ (as a subset of $G$) and identifies its isomorphism type.

 We now turn to detecting elements that split from arbitrary groups.
 To this end, we recall the following lemma from \cite{BrachterSchweitzerWLLibrary}.